 So far, they have made their commitment a reality as 100 percent of the students completing the program have gone on to attend college.

-Dave Gamlin, Vice President, on the golf course with students David P., Jose H., Mikel A., Josiah W. and Antoino C. teaching his favorite game.
+Dave Gamlin, Vice President, on the golf course with students David P., Jose H., Mikel A., Josiah W., and Antonio C. teaching his favorite game.

-MGP has been acclaimed for its impact on the lives of at-risk youth in publications such as the Wall Street Journal, Golf Magazine and CNN.
+MGP has been acclaimed for its impact on the lives of at-risk youth in publications such as the Wall Street Journal, Golf Magazine, CNN, and more.
 It is heralded in the community as a pillar of hope for students who do not typically have access to the professional and life skill development resources this program offers.
-With all of the praise MGP receives, the most poignant example of its transformative power on the lives of youth and its alumni that graduate from college and go on to the careers of their dreams.
+With all of the praise, MGP receives the most poignant example of its transformative power on the lives of youth and its alumni who graduate from college and go on to the careers of their dreams.